Lattice protein design using Bayesian learning: DISCUSSION

 In addition, the numbers of core residues in the 3D models used in this study were low, e.g., the 3D $2\times2\times3$ model had no core residue and the 3D $3\times3\times3$ model had only one; hence, it was difficult to design globular protein-like conformations using these models.
 Given that our design method finds an optimal sequence by controlling $\mu$, such small numbers of cores may explain the lower performance of our method in the case of the 3D models.
 If our design method works in a given instance, the posterior [Eq. (\ref{PosteriorDist})] should show a sharp peak at the optimal $\mu^{*}$.
 This is equivalent to the case where the $P_{\rm P}$ of every residue is almost equal to 1 or 0.
 For the 3D $3\times3\times3$ lattice, however, there were several comparatively low $P_{\rm P}$ values (close to 0.5), even in the case of the highly designable conformation.
 Thus, our design method was not appropriate for those conformations.

 The greatest advantage of our method is that it skips the exhaustive calculation of $Z(\boldsymbol \sigma)$ by assuming the prior distribution given in Eq.
 (13).
 As already stated, the form of the prior means that the lower the free energy $F_{\beta,\mu}(\boldsymbol \sigma):=-(1/\beta)\ln\Xi_{\beta,\mu}(\boldsymbol \sigma)$, the higher the prior distribution.
 The prior [Eq.
 (13)] states the hypothesis that sequences rich in P residues are, in general, more likely to be evolutionarily selected than sequences with unique stable conformations.
+The result of 2D $N = 16$ mentioned in Sec.
+III, the higher $SR$ of the non-maximally compact conformations, is proves this hypothesis.
 This hypothesis is consistent with recent findings that organisms have many intrinsically disordered proteins\cite{wright1999intrinsically, uversky2000natively, dunker2001intrinsically, tompa2002intrinsically}; these proteins do not have unique native conformations and are composed of sequences rich in P residues.
 Recent work\cite{uversky2017intrinsically} has shown that such proteins form `droplets (that function as membraneless organelles)' and have various biologically important roles (e.g., spatiotemporal regulation of gene expression, signaling, and stress response).
 This indicates that organisms make good use of the physical property given by Eq.
 (13).

 In addition to the biological validity of the prior, the fact that it enabled fast protein design without the calculation of $Z(\boldsymbol \sigma)$ is significant because it suggests that Eq.
 (13) is not a unique solution for protein design without exhaustive calculation of $Z(\boldsymbol \sigma)$.
 As all information about the thermodynamic profile of a protein is evolutionarily embedded solely in the sequence, it is in principle possible to search for a sequence that stabilizes a given target conformation if the code connecting $\boldsymbol \sigma$ and the thermodynamic profile is broken.
 The prior given by Eq.
 (13) may be one such code.